This document provides general information only and may be subject to change at any time.

 The new 19A township lease tenure is intended to commence on or before the expiry of the current Headlease.

-The EDTL manages the land on behalf of the Traditional Owners by issuing subleases over individual Lots in the Township and by collecting rents and other costs.
-The EDTL makes decisions about land use with the Traditional Owners through a Consultative Forum that is established under the lease.
+The approved township entity manages the land on behalf of the Traditional Owners by issuing sub-leases over individual Lots in the Township and by collecting rents and other costs.
+The Township Entity makes decisions about land use with the Traditional Owners through a Consultative Forum that is established under the lease.

 Further information on township leasing is available at

-The EDTL will issue and administer the new sub-leases granted under the s.19A lease.
-The EDTL will issue the sub-leases guided by the Sub-Lease Allocation Plan being developed by Jabiru Kabolkmakmen Ltd in consultation with current sub-lessees and residents.
+The Township Entity will issue and administer the new sub-leases granted under the S.19A lease.
+The Township Entity will issue the sub-leases guided by the Sub-lease Allocation Plan being developed by Jabiru Kabolkmakmen in consultation with current sub-lessees and residents.

-The change of tenure means that businesses and residents in Jabiru will need to contact Jabiru Kabolkmakmen Ltd (JKL) to ensure their requirements for sub-leases or access to rental properties are included in the Sub-Lease Allocation Plan.
-To the greatest extent possible, JKL will work to ensure that the change of tenure causes minimal disruption to the continuation of both businesses and residents.
+The change of tenure means that businesses and residents in Jabiru will need to contact Jabiru Kabolkmakmen to ensure their requirements for sub-leases or access to rental properties are included in the Sub-lease Allocation Plan.
+To the greatest extent possible, Jabiru Kabolkmakmen will work to ensure that the change of tenure causes minimal disruption to the continuation of both businesses and residents.

-While the Executive director of Township Leasing cannot guarantee any offers of sub-leases prior to the commencement of the 19A lease, Jabiru Kabolkmakmen Ltd (JKL) is working closely with the MoU Parties to formulate the Sub-Lease Allocation Plan to accommodate current and future residents, businesses and government agencies in Jabiru.
-To ensure a smooth transition for residents and businesses the development of the Sub-Lease Allocation Plan will provide for fair and equitable criteria in making decisions about allocating sub-leases and tenancies and assessing the appropriate costs.
+Jabiru Kabolkmakmen is working closely with the MoU Parties to formulate the Sub-lease Allocation Plan to accommodate current and future residents, businesses and government agencies in Jabiru.
+To ensure a smooth transition for residents and businesses the development of the Sub-lease Allocation Plan will provide for fair and equitable criteria in making decisions about allocating sub-leases and tenancies and assessing the appropriate costs.

-JKL has an Allocation Request process in place for individuals and businesses to both confirm the accuracy of current housing usage and to request an allocation of future sub-leases or housing as part of the Sub-Lease Allocation Plan.
-Contact JKL for more information on the Allocation Request Form (refer Q7).
+Jabiru Kabolkmakmen has an allocation request process in place for individuals and businesses to both confirm the accuracy of current housing usage and to request an allocation of future sub-leases or housing as part of the Sub-lease Allocation Plan.
+Both the Sub-lease Allocation Plan and the Allocation Request Form (ARF) can be found in Resources.
+Contact Jabiru Kabolkmakmen for more information on the Allocation Request Form (refer Q7).

 For costs associated with securing a sub-lease or tenancy refer Q30.

 Yes.
-The first priority for the allocation of sub-leases and tenancies under the Sub-Lease Allocation Plan will be to secure housing for existing workers and business operators in Jabiru.
-The next priority will be to ensure housing is available for the workforce that will be needed for new businesses in the town including the trades and others services that will be needed during the transition period.
+The first priority for the allocation of sub-leases and tenancies under the Sub-lease Allocation Plan will be to secure housing for existing workers and business operators in Jabiru.
+The next priority will be to ensure housing is available for the workforce that will be needed for new businesses in the town including the trades and other services that will be needed during the transition period.

-Under a Section19A township lease there is a cost for acquiring a sub-lease and an annual sublease fee.
+Under a S.19A township lease there is a cost for acquiring a sub-lease and an annual sub-lease fee.
 This will be in addition to any rates or other outgoings.
-The details of costs are expected to be made available late 2019.
-The EDTL calculates the costs by reference to commercial rates and land valuation.
+The details of costs are expected to be made available late 2020.
+The approved township entity will calculate the costs by reference to commercial rates and land valuation.

-The Australian and Northern Territory Government’s commitment to Jabiru and Kakadu National Park is reflected in the combined $351.7 million of funding that was pledged earlier this year.
+The Commonwealth and Northern Territory Government’s commitment to Jabiru and Kakadu National Park is reflected in the combined $351.7 million of funding that was pledged early in 2019.
 This funding will be pivotal in achieving the objectives of the Masterplan to make Jabiru an Aboriginal owned, sustainable national park tourism town that celebrates its cultural heritage and provides employment opportunities for Aboriginal people as well as encourage education and research in the region.

-The NT Government has committed $135.5 million towards the future viability of Jabiru.
+The Northern Territory Government has committed $135.5 million towards the future viability of Jabiru.
 More information on the NT Government funding commitment can be found here

 The MoU parties will work to leverage the significant investment of public funding to attract more private investment in the future.